labgem/microscope-user-doc/docs/content/overview/interface.rst

 .. image:: img/copy.png

-.. warning:: Please note that these buttons need `Adobe Flash Player <https://get.adobe.com/fr/flashplayer/>`_ to be installed on your browser to work properly.

 * Using the *Copy* button will copy to clipboard each row of your result table in a tab-delimited text format